Chintheche

 Chintheche is a settlement in the Nkhata Bay District of the Northern Region of Malawi.
 It is on the shore of Lake Malawi, and is approximately 40 km south of Nkhata Bay.
 The town is close to the main road between Nkhata Bay and Nkhotakota.

 History

 In the 1970s, the government of Hastings Banda planned to develop Chintheche, with a new harbour and a paper-processing plant.
 To accommodate the new development, residents of Chintheche were displaced further inland.
 The scheme would have created employment for thousands of people, but for the most part did not come to fruition; however, the displaced residents were not allowed to return to their lakeshore homes.

 Arts and culture

 Chintheche is where the Lake of Stars Music Festival was held from 2004–2007.

 Attractions and amenities

-Chintheche has bars, restaurants, guestlodges, campsites, a supermarket and a cash and carry wholesaler; the majority of the town's amenities are along the Chintheche Strip.
+Chintheche has bars, restaurants, guest lodges, campsites, a supermarket and a cash and carry wholesaler; the majority of the town's amenities are along the Chintheche Strip.